Turbomachinery CFD Training Package, Advanced

 In project number 1, an Archimedes Screw Turbine (AST) consisting of 3 blades is simulated in two models.
-The first model is unsteady Frame Motion (MRF), and the second one is an unsteady Mesh Motion.
+The first model is an unsteady Frame Motion (MRF), and the second one is an unsteady Mesh Motion.
 Considering the conception of both methods, the turbine in the frame-motion method is in a stationary state, and the fluid around it is rotating, while in the Mesh Motion method, the rotating zone that contains the Screw Turbine rotates independently.

 Study number 2 investigates the water flow on the horizontal axis water turbine (HAWT) blades so that the purpose of the problem is to investigate the distribution of velocity and pressure on the wall of the blade.
 There are two areas around the blades, including a cylindrical area just around the blades and a large area around the cylinder.
 The flow of water in the large outer space behaves like a normal flow, while in the cylindrical region around the blades, the rotational flow is caused by the rotational motion of the blades.